Key to Abbreviations

 About the Lists

-The People lists are under development and contain all names known to us as of April 2011.
-We update the lists roughly once a year, depending on the amount of information we receive.
+The People lists are an ongoing project and contain all names known to us as of April 2021.
+We update the lists roughly once a year, although these updates can be more frequent depending on the amount of information we receive.
 If you can provide additional information about anyone on the lists, or can correct errors in the lists, or if you can provide information about anyone not included so far, we would be very pleased to hear from you.
 Please go to “About Us” to find out how to reach us.

 N.B.: To better understand the lists and how to interpret them, please click on the two links above (Key to Abbreviations and Compiling and Analysing the People Lists).